TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Fluidtemplate/Index.rst

          *(array of class references by full namespace)*

    Description
-         Add one or multiple processors to manipulate the ``$data`` variable of the currently rendered content object, like tt_content or page.
+         Add one or multiple processors to manipulate the :php:`$data` variable of the currently rendered content object, like tt_content or page.
-         The sub-property ``options`` can be used to add further parameter to the processor class.
+         The sub-property :ts:`options` can be used to add further parameter to the processor class.

          **Example:**